What Law Firms and Clients Need to Know About Google’s “Ask for me” Button When Searching for a Lawyer

 Bottom line:

 Google’s “Ask for me” is not just a new button.
 It is another way for Google to control legal leads, capture sensitive data, and sell access back to law firms who used to get that traffic on their own terms.
-If you are not watching your intake setup and ad accounts, you are already behind.
+If you are not watching your intake setup and ad accounts, you might already be behind.

 This is going to be felt across the advertising and lead ecosphere if/when google rolls this out to all users.